Today's Top Gainer

 The regulators have also emphasised on the requirement of good corporate governance practices in corporate management.
 Your Company also takes proactive approach and revisits its governance practices from time to time so as to meet business and regulatory requirements.

-Compliance of Corporate Governance provisions of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 for the year 2017-18 has been provided in the Corporate Governance Report, which is attached hereto, and forms part of, this Report.
-The Auditors certificate on compliance with corporate governance norms is also attached thereto.
+The provisions of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 with respect to the Corporate Governance for the year 2018-19 has been provided in the Corporate Governance Report, which is attached here separately along with a Certificate from Practicing Company Secretary on compliance with corporate governance norms, and forms part of the Annual Report.

 DIRECTORS AND KEY MANAGERIAL PERSONNEL

-In terms of the provisions of the Act and Article of Association of the Company, Mr. Tavinder Singh (DIN: 01175243), retires by rotation at the ensuing Annual General Meeting and being eligible, offers himself for re-appointment.
+In terms of the provisions of the Act and Article of Association of the Company, Mr. Jatender Kumar Mehta (DIN: 00028207) and Mrs. Sakshi Kaura (DIN: 02094522), retire by rotation at the ensuing Annual General Meeting and being eligible, offers themselves for re-appointment.

 APPOINTMENT/RE-APPOINTMENT OF INDEPENDENT DIRECTOR